yunik1004/Nene_quest/README.md

 - *Visual Studio 2017 (on Windows)*

 ### Install libraries
-Install 64bit version of OpenGL, GLFW3, GLEW, GLM by using Vcpkg
+Install 64bit version of OpenGL, GLFW3, GLEW, GLM, OpenAL-soft by using Vcpkg

 For Windows,
 ```